What comes to your mind when you think of SEO?

 Are you looking to keep costs low with a shared host, or do you want the higher performance of a VPS provider?
 Make sure you know what kind of hosting plan you’re signing up for.

 Keep in mind that there can be overlap between the host types we outlined above.
 For example, Kinsta is a managed hosting provider.
-Kinsta also leverages the power of cloud hosting — our infrastructure is built on the Google Cloud Platform, meaning our physical server’s capacity is shared by multiple storage devices.
-Because data is spread across various locations, your website will experience minimal host-related downtime.
+Kinsta also leverages the power of cloud hosting — our infrastructure is built on the Google Cloud Platform.
+Because data is spread across various locations, your website experiences minimal host-related downtime.

 The cost of your hosting plan doesn’t affect your SEO, of course, but it’s something to consider.

-Is it worth paying a bit more for a solution that will help you climb the Google results page, or will you go for the cheapest option and invest in a different area of SEO?
+Is it worth paying a bit more for a solution that will help you climb the Google results page, or will you go for the cheapest option?
+Even if you invest in a different area of SEO, a hosting service that doesn’t ensure you have a fast and secure website with minimum downtime will be in your way.

 For example, does choosing a basic plan limit your bandwidth or cap your traffic?
 Do you get any other perks that can affect your SEO, like security features?
 Are all of the company’s support channels available to customers on the lowest tier plan?

-Also, pay attention to the price after your first year on the service — it often goes up after your initial contract.
+Also, pay attention to the price after your first year of the service — it often goes up after your initial contract.

 It’s 2:00 AM, and you realize your website is down.
 You’re losing overseas sales by the minute and worried about your SEO.
 Does your hosting service have a customer hotline at this hour?